Here you will find graduate classes for CBE students that are either currently offered or were offered within the past five years.

 This senior undergraduate/beginning level graduate course serves as an introduction to Biomedical Engineering with emphasis on vascular engineering.
 The overall goal is to give students an understanding of how quantitative approaches can be combined with biological information to advance knowledge in the areas of thrombosis, inflammation to biology and cancer metastasis.
 Emphasis is placed on cellular and molecular bioengineering methods.
 (Crosslisted with CE 448).

+Aerosols, dispersions of nano- and micro-particles in gases, play important roles from the nanoscale, where aerosol processes are used to produce new nanomaterials, to global scales where they play important roles in weather and climate.
 This course will provide students with an introduction to aerosol science and technology at a senior undergraduate/beginning graduate level.
 It will provide students with the knowledge and skills needed to understand and predict the production, transport, and other behavior of aerosols and will introduce them to technologies for producing, measuring, and collecting them.
-(Crosslisted with CE 456).
+It provides a solid foundation for understanding aerosols in contexts ranging from advanced materials to atmospheric chemistry and physics.

 Applications of chemical kinetics, thermodynamics, and transport phenomena to the design of chemical reactors.
 More practical than theoretical.